uperl/Test-SpellCheck-Plugin-Lang-EN-US/README.md

 # DESCRIPTION

-This [Test::SpellCheck](https://metacpan.org/pod/Test::SpellCheck) provides the US English dictionary for checking spelling.
+This [Test::SpellCheck](https://metacpan.org/pod/Test::SpellCheck) plugin provides the US English dictionary for checking spelling.
 It is a primary dictionary, so it shouldn't be used with other primary dictionaries.

 # BUNDLED FILES